schul-cloud/commons/README.md

 Invalid input values will raise an error by default.

 To enable multiple inherited objects when parsing environment variables there may be a dot notation be used.
 When enabled, this gets applied for export, has, and get too.
 Currently only `__` (double underscore) is supported as separator due to the dependency [dotenv](https://www.npmjs.com/package/dotenv#should-i-have-multiple-env-files) and bad support of `.` (single dot) in many terminals.

+#### Secrets

+There exist a method `printHierarchy()` to print the whole hierarchy of a configuration.
+For security reasons, by default all values of string typed properties having secret or key in their name will be replaced with a hash-id.
+Same hashes identify same original values.

+> Use the naming convention to start secure properties with `SECRET_` in their name and use type string.

 #### Specifying Dependencies